fike/Pragma_header/README.md

 Installation
 ------------

-To install, use extension developer mode Chrome/Chromium.
+To install, go to Chrome Stora or use extension developer mode Chrome/Chromium.

 TODO
 ----

-* Split javascript code of the html code.
+* Split javascript code of the htm code.
-* Update online header.
+* Update header without restart chrome/chromium.
 * Fix bug when new header set zero.
+* Create a beatiful designer.
+My designer skill is terrible, so I accept voluntaree. :D

 Copyright and License
 ---------------------